ilyasolgun11/hangman/docs/README.md

 16. From the bottom of the deploy page _select your preferred deployment type_ by following one of the steps below:
     - Clicking either "Enable Automatic Deploys" for automatic deployment when you push updates to GitHub.
     - Select the correct branch for deployment from the drop-down menu and click the "Deploy Branch" button for manual deployment.

+# **Honorable mentions**

+These awesome people helped me in the process of making this project, so I will mention them below in no particular order:

+- [David Bowers](https://github.com/dnlbowers) - An amazing mentor and I could not ask for more.
+He has helped me on my previous 2 projects (which received a distinction grade due to his help) and he has helped me a lot on this one too, guided me to take an OOP (Object Oriented Programming) approach which was challenging but also very fulfilling when I learned I could do it.

+- [Lino Bollansee](https://github.com/linobollansee) - Amazing help to me towards the end of the project, helped point out the many errors I had, which may not have been resolved if they had not been mentioned by Lino.

+- [Dajana Isbaner] - Great help to me, helped point out bugs in the project such as input errors and the terminal not being fully wiped after every loop of the game.

+- [Niclas Hugdahl](https://github.com/NiclO1337) - Niclas was also a great help to me in the project by pointing out the quality of life changes I could have made for the project which I implemented swiftly, these changes improved my project so I am grateful to him.

+- [James Evans](https://www.linkedin.com/in/james-evans-682ba29b/) - James was also really helpful in improving the contrast of some texts that were hard to see by players who might have had low brightness settings enabled on their display.